Skip to main content

 SumvinAdvances automatically on approval, Safe deployment, and other asynchronous completion events

 Partner-driven transition: Submitting the same step twice is a no-op, not an error — onboarding tolerates retries.
+A submission that enqueues background provisioning work (creation flow, KYC completion) returns 202 Accepted; purely synchronous transitions return 200 OK.

 How to observe the current state

-curl /v0/user/me?expand=onboarding \
+curl /v0/user/me/onboarding/steps \

 -H "x-juno-jwt: <token>" \